jawhitti/INTERCAL/README.md

 by ambition completely antithetical to that of the CLR: *to have a nothing at all in common with any other major language.*

-"Hello, World" in INTERCAL bears nothing in common with either of the above languages, as can be seen in Figure 3:
+"Hello, World" in INTERCAL indeed bears nothing in common with either of the above languages, as can be seen in Figure 3: